What is OpenUSD (USD)?

 We don't just use these technologies; we master them.
 See how we create photorealistic worlds for leading brands.

-View WorkOpenUSD vs. USDZ vs. glTF - who does what? (comparison table)
+View WorkOpenUSD vs. USDZ vs. glTF – What Does Each Do?
+(Comparison Table)

-Note: USD for authoring, USDZ for iOS-AR, glTF for web/viewer.
+Rule of thumb: USD for authoring, USDZ for iOS AR, glTF for the web/viewer.

 Common errors & quick fixes